xinghun0525/R2LP/README.md

 + `UISim202-main`: Codebase modified from [UISim2020](https://github.com/UISim2020/UISim2020).
 + `KSimJoin`: This section details the replication of the KSimJoin algorithm based on the research paper.
 + `evaluate`: The evaluation code for different algorithms under different datasets.
++ `plot_figure`: The code for generating experimental result plots for different algorithms under different datasets.

 ## Running Process